gunderson/jquery.spriteAnimation/helper_scripts/README.md

 ## Compositer.sh

-Shell script helps you use imgmagick to combine your png image sequences into a single filmstrip.
+Shell script helps you use graphicsmagick to combine your png image sequences into a single filmstrip.

-Depends on imgmagick.
+Depends on graphicsmagick.
 Easiest to install with homebrew on os x.

     bash compositer.sh